sobocommunity/sharespine-woocommerce-connector/readme.txt

 == Description ==
-= SARESPINE PLUGBOARD - MARKETPLACES =
+= SHARESPINE PLUGBOARD - MARKETPLACES =
 With Sharespine Plugboard you can sell your WooCommerce products on several Nordic and European marketplaces.
 The Plugboard Integration platform will connect your webshop to the selected marketplace(s) and make sure you always have your WooCommerce and Marketplace data synchronized.

 Data we push to the Marketplaces: